Fix Your Finances

 Credit cards and loans

 Credit cards are the first culprit in a financial problem.
-High interest loans and credit cards are designed make you be responsible or pay dearly.
+High interest loans and credit cards are designed to make you be responsible or pay dearly.
 Structured loans like your car and house are hard to fix on a monthly basis, but credit cards can be fixed.
 All the money you can comfortably spare should pay down the credit card with the highest interest.
 When that card is zero, snowball that money to the next one and so-on.

 The little known trick

 The trick I use on an LOC is this: once I get the line, I pay off any credit cards or loans charging the same or more than the line.
 Each pay period, I put my whole paycheck in the line.
 CRAZY RIGHT!?
 No wait, THERE’S MORE.
 The paycheck counts as a payment to the line and cancels interest until I’m ready to pay my bills.
 Then I either cut checks directly from the line or transfer JUST ENOUGH money into my checking account to pay the bills.
 The longer I leave the money in the line, the lower interest I pay.
 Neat huh?
+The big picture is that you pay less interest on the line of credit than you did on the accounts you paid off.

 Finally, if the finances are coming into check as well as hoped, maybe it’s time to move to a more affordable home.
 There is nothing wrong with this, things happen.
 It’s more responsible to make your finances manageable than push a bad position and chance bigger troubles later like foreclosure.
+We solve issues like this.